 Weeks roll into months; months turned into a year and somehow, my entire diet was wrapped around this.
 Pastries for breakfast – No lunch – Junk for dinner.
 At a point, it didn’t seem like much of a big deal but brethren, I didn’t know I was doing myself.

 A couple of months back, I started to notice I had cravings for weird types of things that were not food or at least not meals that should be consumed in their raw state.
 A major one for me was craving baking powder.
 Google was my best friend in diagnosing that problem (and it really shouldn’t be so.)
 I went searching online for others with similar experiences and then self-diagnosed that I had Pica.
-Pica is a craving for substances that have no nutritional value or non-food materials.
-Essentially, it meant that I had low iron and I *needed* to get my body Iron level up.
+Pica is a craving for non-food items or substances that have no nutritional value.
+Essentially, it meant that I had low iron and I *needed* to get my body iron level up.

 Still fighting my weird cravings and promising myself I’ll eat more iron and sodium-based foods, I went into the next month doing – you guessed it – nothing.